 Morning:

-• Visit the Sachsenhausen Concentration Camp Memorial, located just outside of Berlin.
-This site was one of the largest concentration camps in Germany and was in operation from 1936 to 1945.
+- Visit the Sachsenhausen Concentration Camp Memorial, located just outside Berlin.
+This site was one of the largest concentration camps in Germany and operated from 1936 to 1945.

 Afternoon:

-• Head to the Berlin Story Museum, which offers a comprehensive overview of the history of Berlin during the 20th century.
-This museum is located near Checkpoint Charlie, a famous border crossing between East and West Berlin during the Cold War.
+- Explore the Berlin Story Museum, which offers a comprehensive overview of the city's history during the 20th century.
+This museum is conveniently located near Checkpoint Charlie, a famous border crossing between East and West Berlin during the Cold War.

 Evening:

-• Attend a performance at the Deutsches Theater Berlin, which has been in operation since 1850 and offers a variety of plays and musicals.
+- Attend a performance at the Deutsches Theater Berlin, which has been showcasing plays and musicals since 1850.

 Day 3: